rlancaste/Astro-Dev/README.md

 - The -h option shows information about how to use the script.
 - The -o option allows you to build the software offline without checking Repos or connections.
 Make sure it is all installed first
 - The -x option will build with xcodebuild instead of make and will set up an XCode project
+- The -t option will download and build kstars translations for international use

 # Using the newly built programs